T4iFooN/0.91-inch-OLED-I2C-Screen/README.md

 # Disclaimer:
 This repository is just to provide the exact documentation of AZ-Delivery.
 It is not maintained nor give I any guarantee on things of this documentation or the code of it.
 I am in no way affiliated or partnered with AZ-Delivery!
 This repository is just for reference only.
-All linked repositories are maintained and owned by there respective owners and I am not involved in any of them, therefore I am not responsible to damages to your hardware if you use their code wrong or the code is falsy.
+All linked repositories are maintained and owned by their respective owners and I am not involved in any of them, therefore I am not responsible for damages to your hardware if you use their code wrong or the code is falsy.

 ## Table of Contents
 1. [Introduction](#introduction)